LukeGrahamLandry/franca/devlog.md

 - parse_float: support e syntax.
 - examples/os/user/libc: finish static realloc so FEAT_PNG works in browser.
 - encode base64 so i can print a data url for the browser instead of mangled raw png bytes
+- emit_c: import_frc was looking at phis on the wrong block.
+  - that fixes self-compile by emit_c as well. so that works as a bootstrap path now.

 ## (Feb 16)